Ethan Allen Firing Range

 Ethan Allen Firing Range is a Vermont National Guard installation located in Jericho, Vermont.
 It is the location of the Army Mountain Warfare School and the 86th Infantry Brigade Combat Team.
+The land purchase for the site was formally authorized by president Calvin Coolidge in 1926.
 It was looked at as a future location for a proposed missile battery until 2013.
 At the camp is a fifty caliber machine gun range, the only one in New England.

 The installation is named for Revolutionary War patriot Ethan Allen.